saeedghsh/arrangement/src/NOTES.rst

       Developement
       ------------

+      [ ] Subdivision.transform(M(R,T,S))
+	- Essential for the dynamic subdivision
+	- Robot-centric subdivision [1]
+	- extended perception field [2]
+	  [1] Robot-centric subdivision (real time)
+	  Subdivision of what ever the robot sense inside a circle with a radius of the sensor range.
+	  [2] extended perception field via *local* communication between agents
+	    - requires local map merging from different agents (subdivision matching)
+	    - maybe using signal amplifiers to enable agents' communication

       [ ] Dynamic Subdivision - self.update_with_new_functions([newFunctions])

       [ ] also look into the "constructive geometry", merging and splitting faces locally.

       [ ] Multiple subdivision intersection (for agents tracking) [ ] allow "rays" and "line segments" in addition to infinit lines to handle it, you can use

       [ ] multi-level of abstraction, wrt functions's priority like the functions could be in 3 groups, [H]igh, [M]iddle, and [L]ow priority